ammarhakim/gkyl-doc/source/gkyl/App/Neutrals/neutralModels.rst

    \langle v_e \sigma_{iz} \rangle = A  \frac{1 + P \, (E_{iz}/T_e)^{1/2}}{X + E_{iz}/T_e} \left(\frac{E_{iz}}{T_e}\right)^K e^{-E_{iz}/T_e} \, \times 10^{-6} {\rm m}^{3}/{\rm s},

 where :math:`A`, :math:`K`, :math:`P` and :math:`X` are tabulated for elements up to :math:`Z=28`.
 To avoid unphysical negative temperatures, when :math:`v^2_{th,iz} < 0` the ionization rate is set to zero in the code.

+A similar model of ionization was previously used in Gkeyll and was presented in [Cagas2017]_

 Charge exchange
 ---------------